JakubLegutko/PJS2/README.md

 The bot will now check whether the restaurant is open, if not it will tell the user to come back at a later time, the user can disable this function and enter debug mode by setting test_time to True inside the actions.py file

+The bot is also capable of detecting the intent to see the order by the user.